mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 heating, resulting in the ebullism effects noted above.

 RADIATION

 Space radiation is comprised of atoms in which electrons have been stripped away as the atom accelerates in interstellar space to speeds approaching the speed of light – eventually, only the nucleus of the atom remains.
-Space radiation is made up of three kinds: particles trapped in the magnetic field of a planet; particles shot into space during solar flares (solar particle events); and galactic cosmic rays, which are high- energy protons and heavy ions from outside a solar system.
+Space radiation is made up of three kinds: particles trapped in the magnetic field of a planet; particles shot into space during solar flares (solar particle events); and galactic cosmic rays, which are high-energy protons and heavy ions from outside a solar system.
 All of these kinds of space radiation represent ionizing radiation.

 Galactic cosmic rays include heavy, high-energy ions of elements